If a student or staff member is or has had contact with a confirmed case

 There are still a number of actions that organisations can take to help reduce the risk of transmission and slow the spread of COVID-19 in the Victorian community.

-In line with , Registered Training Providers should consider a variety of strategies to support physical distancing and good hygiene practices.
+In line with , tertiary education providers should consider a variety of strategies to support physical distancing and good hygiene practices.
 Physical distancing measures include non-contact greetings (no handshakes) and maintaining a distance of 1.5 metres between individuals where possible.

 Physical distancing is important in reducing physical contact and maintaining high standards of hygiene and will help slow the spread of COVID-19 in the community.